 Letter 1084: The church of Lamigensis is without a bishop, or is in the process of selecting one, and it has been proposed that...

-Gregory to Hilarus, monk in Africa.
+Gregory to Hilarus, a monk of Africa.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.